 TAKE2 is Victoria's collective climate change program supporting individuals, government, business and other organisations to help the state achieve net zero emissions by 2050.
+(Source)

-(Source) In 2018, CourtHeath took the TAKE2 pledge making a public commitment to tackle climate change as stated on our TAKE2 profile page.
-Featuring the work we have been doing to reduce our emissions, our page also includes our plans for the future and asks others to make the TAKE2 pledge and join us to help keep the temperature rise under two degrees.
-Our pledge in part: ...to improve our environmental performance across all our business activities, and encourage our business partners and members of the wider community to do the same.
-We practice sustainable procurement, purchasing goods and services that are less damaging to the environment and human health.
+Victoria's climate change pledge bubble commitment to tackle climate change as stated on our TAKE2 profile page.

+Our pledge in part is to "improve our environmental performance across all our business activities, and encourage our business partners and members of the wider community to do the same.
+We practice sustainable procurement, purchasing goods and services that are less damaging to the environment and human health."